Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 ### Hotspot layer
 This layer shows circle markers that can be configured with data boun size and color.
 ### Vector layer
 The layer accepts two data sources and one value.
 Both data sources need to have a northing and a easting property.
 The value is used to determine the width of the connections between the data inside the data sources.
 This will then correspond to a geospatial version of the [Sankey diagram](#sankey).
-One can also style the connection lines, and show the directin of the links.
+One can also style the connection lines, and show the direction of the links.
 ### Heatmap layer
 This layer is a heatmap of points that must have a value representing its intensity.
 Max and min intensity properties are optiononal, if none are set, the intensity will scale from the lowest to the highest value.